Academic Credit: Heighten Your Experience

 What is GIVE’s academic credit add-on?

 Earning academic credit provides opportunities for global experiential learning that applies to a wide variety of majors and disciplines.
-You will apply critical thinking skills, field observations, and reflective processing to explore and reveal the contextual impacts and opportunities associated with your international sustainable development projects.
+You will apply critical thinking skills, field observations, and reflective processing to explore and reveal the contextual impacts and opportunities associated with your ecotourism projects.

 How Does academic credit Work?

-Through a combination of pre-trip online assignments, discussion groups on the ground, and a meaningful post-trip final project, learn immersed in culture on your GIVE journey and walk away with a deep understanding of your experience and leadership skills that’ll set you apart!
+Through a combination of pre-trip online assignments, discussion groups on the ground, and a meaningful post-trip final project, you will learn while being immersed in culture on your GIVE journey.
+The combination of on-the-ground experience and coursework will deepen your global proficiency and create leadership skills that’ll set you apart!
 Academic credit spots are limited, so make your deposit to reserve your space!

 Get the knowledge to connect and engage with the locals!
 Complete pre-trip projects on an online platform before your trip.